apify/apify-docs/docs/access_rights/organization_account/how_to_use.md

 ---
 title: How to use
-description: Learn to use and manage your organization account using the Apify console or API.
+description: Learn to use and manage your organization account using the Apify Console or API.
 View the organizations you are in and manage your memberships.
 menuWeight: 2
 paths:
     - access-rights/organization-account/how-to-use